-Business planning is essential for all businesses but for most small business owners, the thought of producing a business plan brings as much enthusiasm as having a tooth extraction.
+Business planning is essential for all businesses but for most small business owners, the thought of producing a business plan brings as much enthusiasm as having a root canal treatment.

 Something they don’t really need or have time for.

 Be assured ... every business needs one and although it looks like an impossibly tedious exercise, it's not!